0xJam3z/armoury/README.md

 * Guillaume Muh
 * mayfly

-** "This project is inspired by navi (<https://github.com/denisdoro/navi>) because the original version was in bash and too hard to understand to add features"
+** This project is inspired by navi (<https://github.com/denisdoro/navi>) because the original version was in bash and too hard to understand to add features **

 ---